xisxus/ADO.Net-MessManageMentSln/README.md

 Contributing
 License
 Contact
 📖 Overview
-The Mess Management System is designed to help manage the daily operations of a mess or hostel.
-Built using ADO.NET, this application provides functionalities for managing members, meals, expenses, and payments, ensuring efficient and smooth operation.
+Welcome to the Mess Management System!
+This application is designed to streamline the daily operations of a mess or hostel.
+Built using ADO.NET, it provides functionalities for managing members, meals, expenses, and payments, ensuring efficient and smooth operation.

 ✨ Features
 👥 Member Management